June 15, 2010

 Anyone who’s seen me talk over the last few years will well know my long suffering partner/girlfriend is the amazing Karen Darke.
 About sixteen years ago she fell ten metres off a sea cliff and ended up in a wheelchair.
 After a year of learning to live again, she decided the road to mental wellbeing was the road itself, but to travel it she’d need a bike.
 Sixteen years ago disabled people were still in the dark ages, and with no hand peddled bikes on the market she decided to get someone to make one.
 The bike in question - built by hand in scotland - is a sort of reclined seated three wheeler recumbent, with hand cranks rather then peddles.
 The thing looked pretty funny - you know the type of thing you’d expect a disabled person to peddle about on; not sexy, or cool or amazing.

-But for Karen this was a revelation, and with it she escaped her weelchair and kickstarted many adventures (hand biking over the Himalayas being the high point).
+But for Karen this was a revelation, and with it, she escaped her wheelchair and kickstarted many adventures (hand biking over the Himalayas being the high point).

-Within a year Karen had completed the London marathon in a race chair (she bought a race chair before a wheelchair), but wondered if there were any bike races (biking is much more fun than wheelchair racing).
-Searching around she saw a race in Switzerland and entered it, traveling over by train to compete.
+Within a year Karen had completed the London marathon in a racing chair (she bought a racing chair before a wheelchair), but wondered if there were any bike races (biking is much more fun than wheelchair racing).
+Searching around she saw a race in Switzerland and entered it, travelling over by train to compete.

-This is were the story gets a bit sad.
-With no team with her, and no money, instead of staying in some swish hotel, she slept on the train platform on her thermarest, and made her way to the start line the following morning.
+This is where the story gets a bit sad.
+With no team with her, and no money, instead of staying in some swish hotel, she slept on the train platform on her Thermarest, and made her way to the start line the following morning.

 The race started and Karen was left in the dust, left to come in last after a lonely circuit.

 It was probably at this point that Karen decided that this wasn’t for her, and instead chose the easier options; like skiing across Greenland, climbing El Cap or kayaking from Canada to Alaska, stuff that just needed a stubborn attitude and the ability to not give up.